xwgeng/WMT17-scripts/README.md

 ```

 ## Evaluation
 we utilizes newsdev2017 and newstest2017 as development and test sets respectively. we apply beam search with a beam width of 5 and tune length penalty of `[0.0, 0.2, · · · , 2.0]` in development set.
-[SacreBLEU](https://github.com/mjpost/sacrebleu/)([Post, 2018](https://www.aclweb.org/anthology/W18-6319.pdf)) is measured to evaluate the translation performance on WMT17 Chinese->English dataset.
+[SacreBLEU](https://github.com/mjpost/sacrebleu/)([Post, 2018](https://www.aclweb.org/anthology/W18-6319.pdf)) is measured to evaluate the translation performance on WMT17 English->Chinese dataset.

 |Model|Transformer-Base|Transformer-Big|
 |:-:|:-:|:-:|